FEATURE STORY

 After the nationally ranked resorts, try Northern Michigan's underdog golf courses

-TRAVERSE CITY, Mich. - Northern Michigan has no shortage of high-profile golf courses: Bay Harbor, Arcadia Bluffs, Forest Dunes, The Bear and the Treetops Resort, to name some of the most nominated.
+TRAVERSE CITY, Mich. - Northern Michigan has no shortage of high profile golf courses: Bay Harbor, Arcadia Bluffs, Forest Dunes, The Bear at Grand Traverse and Treetops Resort, to name some of the most nominated.

 Be sure to visit at least one to see the best in the area, but don't head home until you experience a few of the north's overachieving lesser-known gems.
 A golf course is around every corner in this neck of the woods.
 Here are some of the most memorable and unique you may not know about.